ALL ABOUT ZANZIBAR!

 Continuing along Zanzibar’s southeast coast, the beaches remain stunning: powder-white sand with a barrier reef, lots of palm trees, and a wide lagoon between the beach and the reef.
 The villages become a little sleepier and more relaxed as you head south, and Jambiani, in particular, is very relaxed indeed: for an authentic visit to a friendly village, you can’t beat it.

-In south-west Zanzibar, the Fumba Peninsula is a very laid-back and friendly corner of the island, with two good lodges, while offshore is the award-winning eco-resort on Chumbe Island.
+In southwest Zanzibar, the Fumba Peninsula is a very laid-back and friendly corner of the island, with two good lodges, while offshore is the award-winning eco-resort on Chumbe Island.

 A 30-minute flight north-east of Zanzibar Island, Pemba Island is comparable in size, but far more traditional in outlook, and visitor numbers here are tiny.
-Apart from a handful of honeymooners, most come for the diving, which can be excellent – although it’s really best suited to advanced divers.
+Apart from a handful of honeymooners, most come for the diving, which can be excellent – although it’s best suited to advanced divers.

-Activities on a Zanzibar beach holiday
+Activities on a Zanzibar Island beach holiday

 Sun, sea, and sand: a Zanzibar beach holiday offers these in abundance.
-Zanzibar’s beaches differ, but almost all feature crystal-clear waters lapping at the edge of powdery-white sand that trickles through the toes.
+Zanzibars beaches differ, but almost all feature crystal-clear waters lapping at the edge of powdery-white sand that trickles through the toes.
 Be aware, though, that off many beaches, especially on the east coast, low tide can reduce the broad, shallow lagoon to a virtually empty puddle, and swimming is often only possible when the tide is in.
 It is always worth consulting online tide tables, as the daily range along the East African coast varies through each month and typically ranges from around 1 meter to more than 3 meters.

 The team at Kiwoito Africa has visited almost every one of the 250 or so places to stay in Zanzibar to bring you a selection of the best.
 Some offer exclusivity, at a price; others are all-inclusive beach resorts; still, others are big international beach hotels.
 Most of Zanzibar’s best places to stay, however, are relatively low-key beach lodges.